tardis-dev/serum-vial/README.md

 Up to 100 recent trades pushed immediately after successful subscription confirmation.

 - every trade in `trades` array has the same format as [`trade`](#trade) message
-- trades are ordered by timestamp from oldest to newest
+- trades are ordered from oldest to newest

 ```ts
 {